 The Severity of Mail Fraud Accusations

 Mail fraud makes it a crime to use any public or private interstate mail carrier or service to carry out a scheme to defraud.
-A fraud is the knowing misrepresentation, omission, or misstatement of a material fact to induce another to act to their detriment.
+Fraud is the knowing misrepresentation, omission or misstatement of a material fact to induce another to act to their detriment.

 Of course, not all misstatements are material.
-For a fact to be material, it must be capable of influencing the decision maker to whom it is made.
-For example, if a seller uses interstate mail to represent that a land sale involves lakefront property, and the purchaser discovers it is actually desert property, than a material fact has been misrepresented to induce the buyer to purchase.
+For a fact to be material, it must be capable of influencing the decision-maker to whom it is made.
+For example, if a seller uses interstate mail to represent that a land sale involves lakefront property, and the purchaser discovers it is actually desert property then a material fact has been misrepresented to induce the buyer to purchase.
 In this situation, the use of interstate mail in the making of the misrepresentation brings the crime under the umbrella of the federal jurisdiction.

 Texas Wire Fraud Defense Lawyers

-Since the use of the mail is what federalizes the criminal conduct, this offense has been used by federal law enforcement for prosecuting many activities, including: political corruption, organized crime, identity theft, and gambling.
-A conviction for mail fraud can result in a fine, up to twenty years in prison or both.
+Since the use of the mail is what federalizes criminal conduct, this offense has been used by federal law enforcement for prosecuting many activities, including political corruption, organized crime, identity theft and gambling.
+A conviction for mail fraud can result in a fine, up to 20-years in prison or both.
 If the mail fraud affected a financial institution, the statute of limitations is increased and the penalties may be enhanced.